-Overview wiring hookup

-Red Wire: 12V + to power the controller

-Black Wire: 12V - to power the controller

-Purple Wire: Freezer sensor

-Brown Wire: Freezer sensor

-Green Wire: Fridge (Small) compressor

-White Wire: Fridge (Small) compressor

-Blue Wire: Freezer (Large) compressor

-Yellow Wire: Freezer (Large) compressor
+Red Wire: 12V + to power the controller Black Wire: 12V - to power the controller Purple Wire: Freezer sensor Brown Wire: Freezer sensor Green Wire: Fridge (Small) compressor White Wire: Fridge (Small) compressor Blue Wire: Freezer (Large) compressor Yellow Wire: Freezer (Large) compressor

-Step #2: Take the white/green wires from the controller and crimp red female connectors onto the end.
+Step #2: Take the white and green wire and crimp a red female connector onto the ends and plug it into the bottom and 3^{rd} up spade on the side of the small compressor.

-Plug white/green wires into red male connectors coming from the relay box for the fridge (small) compressor (YA) (does not matter what sequence) the 120V plug in will be plugged into your power outlet behind the fridge later.
-(RA) The (BA) wago should be connected to the small compressor with the top fan wires included, these should be prewired but will show in next picture in case a wire comes loose.

-Top fan wires (YA) - Fridge controller wires (RA) - Small compressor wires (BA)

-Step #3: Take the blue/yellow wires and crimp red female connectors onto the end.
+Step #3: Take the blue and yellow wire and crimp red female connectors onto the end and plug it into the bottom and 3rd up spade on the side of the large compressor.